[Windows 8 Review] What’s New in Windows 8 Consumer Preview (Public Beta)?

 A big difference which you'll notice is the removal of good old Start button from Taskbar.
 Microsoft has replaced Start button with a small Start Screen thumbnail which is shown when you move your mouse cursor to bottom-left corner of screen:

-Clicking on the thumbnail lets you go to Start Screen again.
-You can also right-click on bottom-left corner to access hidden Quick Access Menu which provides easier access to a few useful system tools:
+When you right-click on bottom-left corner, it shows a hidden Quick Access Menu (also called Win+X Menu) which provides easier access to a few useful system tools:

 Windows_8_Consumer_Preview_Quick_Access_Menu.png

-[EXCLUSIVE] Customize New Quick Access Menu (Win+X Menu) in Windows 8
+Customize New Quick Access Menu (Win+X Menu) in Windows 8

 Since Microsoft has removed Start Menu from Windows 8, you can't select power options like restart, shut down, etc from Start Menu.
 You can use following tutorial to add these power options in Desktop context menu for easier access: